 Women are not the only ones who may have strong opinions about how money gets handled when they remarry.
 A man who felt that his ex-spouse took advantage of his paycheck without making significant contributions to the household, or who got taken to the cleaners in the divorce, will likely be concerned about preventing these situations from recurring in his new marriage.

-A prenuptial agreement is one way to address such concerns.
+A prenuptial agreement or second-marriage financial agreement is one way to address such concerns.
 And anyone whose former spouse handled most or all of the financial matters and secretly squandered the household’s savings or died without sharing their knowledge will want to make sure they never end up in that clueless situation again.

 Know what you own and what you owe

-Certified financial planner Catherine B. Allen of M Financial Planning Services, a wealth management firm based in Marlton, New Jersey, said in an interview that she tells her clients who were not involved in their finances that it is critical to know at least the location of their bank accounts, investments, and life or other insurance policies (such as disability and long-term care).
+Certified Financial Planner™ profssional Catherine B. Allen of M Financial Planning Services, a wealth management firm based in Marlton, New Jersey, said in an interview that she tells her clients who were not involved in their finances that it is critical to know at least the location of their bank accounts, investments, and life or other insurance policies (such as disability and long-term care).

 “They don’t need to understand all the intricate details of a mutual fund, for example, but at least know how and why the money is invested the way it is,” she said.